Inventoryframework/inventoryframework.github.io/Bugs.md

 tags:
 ---

-This list is only relevant to the latest version of the plugin, old version of the plugin will slowly lose bug-tracking.
-If you are on a old version of the plugin and have found a bug, you can always ask on the discord for help.
+This list is only relevant to the latest version of the plugin.

 ## Known Bugs

+- Some tools are causing heavy lag spikes.
+This is an engine bug, the `DetailsView` widget is invalidating itself hundreds of times when it's updated.
+This issue seems to have started with Unreal 5.4

 - The "Reset to Default Property Value" button for container settings is not resetting values to their proper defaults and it's always showing for all values, even if the value is set to its default.
 I am unsure what is causing this.